Rakshasa (2025 film): Production

 Prior to the production of this film, Lohith and Prajwal Devaraj had already worked on the film Mafia.
-Initially, the film was titled A Tale of Devil, but the makers changed it to Rakshasa due to Darshan's film being titled Devil.
+Initially, the film was titled A Tale of Devil, but the makers changed it to Rakshasa due to Darshan's film being titled The Devil.
 The filming took place in Ramoji Film City for over fifty-five days.
 A few portions of the film were shot in Bangalore, Rameswaram, and Goa.

 Soundtrack

 The film has songs composed by Varun Unni.